montibbalt/haxe-evolution/proposals/0000-arbitrary-array-matching.md

 * The manually captured vars can't be used in the case expression (guards, etc)
 * It causes the same boilerplate that Array matching already removes
-* Using guards can cause "Unmatched patterns: _" even if all cases are covered
+* Using guards can cause `Unmatched patterns: _` even if all cases are covered

 ## Detailed design